cienzman/koopman-operator/README.md

    ```

 ### 🎮 The Dashboard
-The interactive UI allows users (and recruiters!) to interact dynamically with the Koopman model natively via MATLAB:
+The interactive UI allows users to interact dynamically with the Koopman model natively via MATLAB:
 - **Compare Trajectories:** Visualize the "True Physics", "Koopman global prediction", and simple "Local linearizations" around the origin or the current state.
 - **Adjust states:** Tweak initial values $x_1(0), x_2(0)$ and control actions $u$ using intuitive sliders and see predictions match up seamlessly in real-time.